hyrise/hyrise/README.md

 ### build
 `premake4 && make -j`

+Usually debug binaries are created.
+To activate release builds use `make config=release`

 ### lint (is also automatically triggerd before git commit)
 `premake4 lint` (Google's cpplint is used which needs python 2.7)